Frequently Asked Questions

 6. What spark plugs should I use with a blown engine?

 On a street driven vehicle, you should use spark plugs that are 2 heat ranges hotter than the stock.
 For example, a small block chevy uses AC43 standard, so a blown engine would use an AC45 plug.
+On race applications or high boost setups, you should run colder plugs and less timing.

 7. What's the difference between underdrive and overdrive?